krico/krico-backup/README.md

 # krico-backup

-C++ space-efficient backup for personal use
+Space-efficient backups for personal use